jpata/particleflow/README.md

 ### 1. Configure for your site

-Change `particleflow_spec.yaml` to suit your site, edit the paths as needed:
+Change `particleflow_spec.yaml` to suit your site, edit the config as needed, for example:
 ```diff
 -  <<: *tallinn
 +  <<: *lxplus